ent1ne/ent1ne/README.md

 <!-- SUMMARY -->
 ## Summary

-I'm a Manual QA Engineer with 1+ years of experience.
-I've worked with functional, regression and smoke tests for web, mobile and desktop apps, learned virtualization, version control systems and Python basics.
-In 2023 I am preparing for ISTQB certification and trying my best to enhance some skills in automated testing using Python + Selenium
+QA Engineer with and 2+ years of experience.
+Studied law, had 7 years of experience in event management and switched into software testing during COVID.
+I've worked in outsorce and product QA-teams of 3-10 members.
+I always enjoy gaining lower-level understanding of IT systems and instruments and plan to grow professionally as SET/SDET in future

 <!-- TESTING PRACTICE -->
 ## Testing practice